La-Nique/Syllabus/README.md

 ## Discussion and Q&A

-This term we will be using Piazza for class discussion.
+This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions to me, I encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, email team@piazza.com.
+If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

-Find our class page at: http://piazza.com/hunter.cuny/spring2017/csci40500/home
+Find our class page [here](http://piazza.com/hunter.cuny/spring2017/csci40500/home).

 ## Email

 Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
 Please post all class-related discussion on Piazza.
 Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

+## Computer Science Facilities & Labs

+All computer science students can use any of the general-purpose labs throughout Hunter College.
+In addition, computer science majors and students enrolled in CSCI courses can an obtain an account on the Computer Science Department Network.
+More information can be found on the [Computer Science Department's website](http://www.hunter.cuny.edu/csci/about-cs/computer-science-facilities-labs).

+## Counseling & Wellness Services

+Counseling & Wellness Services (CWS) provides mental health, health and wellness services aimed at enhancing students' quality of life and maximizing personal and academic growth and development.
+More information can be found on the [Counseling & Wellness Services website](http://www.hunter.cuny.edu/studentservices/counseling-and-wellness).

 ## Special Needs